 - Compatible with LEED – Modular buildings can compete in the same categories as traditionally built ones.
 They can even yield an advantage in credits for Sustainable Sites, Materials and Resources, and Energy and Atmosphere.

-- Reusable – Whether you need a new layout or your building has been damaged, modular buildings can be disassembled so individual modules can be replaced
+- Reusable – Whether you need a new layout or your building has been damaged, modular buildings can be disassembled so individual modules can be replaced or refurbished.

 - Tighter Envelope – PMC typically results in a tighter envelope, which improves energy efficiency.
 This is due to the durability required for transportation and the lack of weather complications such as moisture and water intrusion.